Mormo maura: Biology

 The moth flies in one generation from mid-June to mid-September.

+It is often found in damp habitats, such as floodplains, moors, river banks, and also hedgrows or woodland.

 The larvae are pale ochreous, clouded with darker; dorsal and subdorsal lines whitish, irregular, with oblique pale darker-edged streaks between; spiracles reddish above a yellow line above the feet; on the 11th segment, there is a yellowish-white black-edged transverse stripe.
 The larvae feed on various herbaceous plants in the early stages (Salix, Alnus, Rumex, Senecio, Taraxacum) and later on various deciduous trees and shrubs.
-It is mainly found near water, i.e. in river lowlands, floodplains, moors, as well as in the banks of streams, ponds and lakes.